You are currently viewing Takapūneke, Akaroa | The South Islands Waitangi Grounds.

 The Importance of Akaroa in New Zealand’s History

 Akaroa is incredibly important in New Zealand’s bicultural/multicultural history.
-Akaroa has historic sites that explain all the steps that led up to the Treaty of Waitangi, British Sovereignty and the imperial race for New Zealand.
+Akaroa has a set of historic sites that explain all the steps that led up to the Treaty of Waitangi, British Sovereignty and the imperial race for New Zealand.
 Really it’s quite remarkable.

-The Britomart Monument is one of the best places in New Zealand to discuss the Treaty of Waitangi and the bicultural history of New Zealand.
+The Britomart Monument and Takapūneke are one of the best places in New Zealand to discuss the Treaty of Waitangi and the bicultural history of New Zealand.
+The Britomart Monument explains the British and French influences that led to the writing of the Treaty of Waitangi, particularly the French settlement of Akaroa.
 The engraved text states ‘Subscribed for by the British, French and Maori Peninsula Residents’.

 Who was Captain Stewart?

-Captain John Stewart came from Southtown in Suffolk, and was the commander and one of the owners of the “Elizabeth” a brig of 236 tons.
+Captain John Stewart came from Southtown in Suffolk, and was the commander and one of the owners of the “Elizabeth.”

-After the release of Te Maiharanui Stewart returned to Syndey and was imprisoned, statements were taken from his and his crew, but Stewart was released.
+After he released Te Maiharanui, Stewart returned to Syndey and was imprisoned, statements were taken from his and his crew, but Stewart was released.
 There are varying accounts of what happened to him, some say drowned at sea, another that he died going around the Cape of Good Hope and his body was thrown overboard.

 Cowell the Coward